exercism/v3/languages/cpp/exercises/concept/numbers/.meta/design.md

 ## Concepts

-- `numbers`: know of the existence of the two most commonly used number types, integer and floating point;  know of basic operators such as multiplication, comparison and equality; know how to convert from one numeric type to another.
+- `numbers`: know of the existence of the two most commonly used number types: integer and floating point;  know of basic operators such as multiplication, comparison and equality.
 - `conditionals`: know how to conditionally execute code using an `if` statement.

-## Prequisites
+## Perquisites

 There are no prerequisites.